Jeremy Wright: Early political career

+In government

+At the 2010 general election, Wright was elected for the newly created seat of Kenilworth and Southam with 53.6% of the vote and a majority of 12,552.

+In September 2012 Wright was appointed Parliamentary Under-Secretary of State in the Ministry of Justice.
+His specific responsibility was as Minister for Prisons and Rehabilitation.
+He was appointed Attorney General on 15 July 2014, replacing Dominic Grieve.
+For the purposes of this role, he was appointed a Queen's Counsel.

+At the 2015 general election, Wright was re-elected with an increased vote share of 58.4% and an increased majority of 21,002.

 Wright campaigned for the United Kingdom to remain in the European Union before the EU membership referendum on 23 June 2016.

 In November 2016, Wright was criticised by a number of other Conservative MPs for his role in the Government's loss of a High Court case which gave MPs and peers a veto over when Brexit begins.
 Although it was suggested that he should resign as Attorney General, Wright retained his position.

+At the snap 2017 general election, Wright was again re-elected, with an increased vote share of 60.8% but a decreased majority of 18,086.

 In July 2018, after a series of resignations in May's cabinet after her decision of a "Soft Brexit" was reached at Chequers, Wright was appointed to Secretary of State for Digital, Culture, Media and Sport, after Matt Hancock was moved to become Secretary of State for Health and Social Care.

 With Sajid Javid in late 2018, Wright warned social media firms that "the era of self-regulation is coming to an end" with regard to extremist content and announced a forthcoming 'online harms white paper', published in April 2019, which is expected to introduce legal regulation of online publishers and social media, including new censorship rules.

+At the 2019 general election, Wright was again re-elected, with a decreased vote share of 57.7% but an increased majority of 20,353.

 In late May 2022, Jeremy Wright became the 27th Conservative MP to publicly call for Prime Minister Boris Johnson to resign, in a 2,000 word letter on his website.

-Stansted 15 Case

-In 2019 - in his role at Attorney General he decided to prosecute the Stansted 15 under the Aviation and Maritime Security Act 1990 – terror legislation that was first introduced in the aftermath of the Lockerbie bombing for their role in stopping one of the UK Government's Foreign Deportation flights.

-In their appeal, lawyers for the defence argued the legislation used to convict the group was not only rarely used but also was not intended for the kinds of peaceful actions undertaken by their clients.
-They said the prosecution stretched the meaning of the law by characterising the lock-on equipment they used to blockade the runway as devices used to endanger life.

-In its judgment, the Court of Appeal stated that they “should not have been prosecuted for the extremely serious offence, because [their] conduct did not satisfy the various elements of the offence,” adding “there was in truth, no case to answer”.
+In November 2023, Wright voted against a ceasefire in Gaza.

+In opposition

+Following the Conservative Party's defeat in the 2024 United Kingdom general election and the subsequent formation of the Starmer ministry, Wright was appointed Shadow Attorney General in Rishi Sunak's caretaker Shadow Cabinet.

 Register of Members' Interests

-From 1 September 2021 to 1 September 2022, Wright has been Professor of Practice at the University of Warwick in Coventry, for which he receives £10,000 per annum, paid monthly.
-This is for approximately 3 hrs a week.
+From 1 September 2021 to 1 September 2022, Wright was a Professor of Practice at the University of Warwick in Coventry, for which he received £10,000 per annum, paid monthly.
+This was for approximately 3 hours a week.
 (Registered 1 October 2021).